Table of Contents

 Should You Be Concerned if Your Frog Stops Moving?

-Pet frogs can stop moving for a number of reasons.
+Pet frogs can stop movingOpens in a new tab. for a number of reasons.
 It may be that the temperature of the tank is too cold, and the frog thinks it is ‘winter.’
 It might therefore be preparing for hibernation.
 If your frog thinks that colder weather is coming, it might become less active as a consequence.

 Try to ensure that the temperature in the tank remains consistent.
 If it is dropping too much at night, it is this that could be causing your frog to become stressed and in turn stopping it from moving about and eating.
 If this has been the case in your situation, try raising the temperature of the tank during the day to around 85F or so for a couple of hours and see if this sparks movement and a return of appetite.
 Some frog owners might even give their pets a soak in tepid water for around five to ten minutes.